ARTIST-Association/ARTIST/docs/scenario.rst

      may contain multiple target areas, ``ARTIST`` makes use of a scenario structure that allows for multiple target areas.
    - **Light Sources:** An ``ARTIST`` scenario also contains at least one light source.
 A light source models how the light, which is eventually reflected onto a receiver, is generated.
-A light source must have a type, for example, a ``Sun``, and defines how many rays are to be sampled from this light source for raytracing.
+A light source must have a type, for example, a ``Sun``, and defines how many rays are to be sampled from this light source for ray tracing.
 Since it may be interesting to model multiple light sources for calibration purposes, the ``ARTIST`` scenario structure also supports more than one light source.
    - **Heliostats:** A Concentrating Solar Power Plant (CSP) relies on mirrors, so-called *heliostats*, to reflect the